shubhamsolank24/project2/exlaination.md

 Run time complexitywill be : O(n^2)

-Space complexity will be: O(depth)
+Space complexity will be: O(files)